-

 A 12" deep skillet made of heavy-duty cast iron, perfect for frying, sautéing, braising, or roasting.

-Pros: quality cast iron, depth, cooks large quantities
+Pros: quality cast iron, depth, size

 -